Your one-stop pit stop for all info on SA training/equipment rental to film your videos.

 - a sound kit ("PZM Mic" or "Wired Lavalieres").

-NOTE: many other courses on campus assign end-of-term video projects, so it's essential to plan ahead and reserve your equipment for filming during the weeks after Spring Break (weeks 7-10, March 25 - April 20).
+NOTE: Some of you may decide to begin filming before the end of Fall semester.
+Many other courses on campus assign end-of-term video projects, so it's essential to plan ahead and reserve your equipment for filming during the weeks after Fall Break (weeks 7-11, Nov.
+4 - Dec.
+8).
 Equipment can be rented by calling Media Services at (609) 258-3196, or emailing them at firstname.lastname@example.org.

 The equipment rental charges for items 1-4 can be be found here.